Chhatrasal

-Chhatrasal Bundela (4 May 1649 – 20 December 1731) was an Indian warrior and ruler from the Bundela Rajput clan, who fought against the Mughal Empire, and established his own kingdom in Bundelkhand during the 17th-18th centuries.
+Maharaja Chhatrasal Bundela (4 May 1649 – 20 December 1731) was the Bundela Raja of Panna from 1675 to 1731.
+He is well known for his resistance against the Mughal Empire and leading the struggle of independence of Bundelkhand.

 Early life

-Chhatrasal was born at Kachar Kachnai in Tikamgarh, on 4 May 1649, to Champat Rai and Sarandha.
+Chhatrasal was born at Kachar Kachnai in Tikamgarh, in a Bundela Rajput family on 4 May 1649, to Champat Rai and Sarandha.
 He was a descendant of Rudra Pratap Singh of Orchha.

-Power Struggle against the Mughals
+Bundela war of independence

 Chhatrasal was 12 when his father Champat Rai of Mahoba was killed by the Mughals during the reign of Aurangzeb.
-Inspired by Chhatrapati Shivaji's ideals he travelled to Maharashtra and sought guidance from him.
 Chhatrasal raised the banner of revolt against the Mughals in Bundelkhand at the age of 22, with an army of 5 horsemen and 25 swordsmen, in 1671.